tap349/tap349.github.io/_posts/2018-03-31-phoenix-tips.md

 ### example

 sometimes it might be necessary to put application into maintenance mode when the whole application is stopped but you still need access to DB.

-in my case I needed to stop Quantum scheduler and bulk update all rows in a database table - the former kept on running different jobs which locked the rows I tried to update.

-the point is that you cannot stop `MyApp.Scheduler` - it will be restarted by application supervisor immediately:
+the point is that you cannot stop child supervisor or worker - it will be restarted by application supervisor immediately:

 ```
 iex> Supervisor.which_children(MyApp.Supervisor)